Charles Lutyens

 He worked on a large 800 square-foot mosaic mural, Angels of the Heavenly Host, during 1963–68, at the newly consecrated St Paul's Church, Bow.
-This was undertaken in collaboration with the church's architect Robert Maguire.
+This was undertaken in collaboration with the church's architect Robert Maguire and Keith Murray, designer and partner in Maguire and Murray.
+Gerry Adler says that Murray designed the mosaics which were executed by Lutyens.
 The mosaic used tesserae consisting of 700 different colours sourced by Lutyens from the island of Murano, near Venice and known for its glass-making.
 It is probably the largest contemporary mosaic in Britain and the largest created by one person.

 Lutyens moved away from the Fabyc community in London to Oxford in 1978.
 Having trained for a diploma in art therapy at the Hertfordshire College of Art and Design in St Alban's, he worked as an art therapist at Oxford's Radcliffe Hospital, the Littlemore Hospital, and Harlow House in High Wycombe.